cdapio/cdap/cdap-docs/developers-manual/source/advanced/class-loading.rst

 Class Loading in CDAP
 =====================
-Based on the parent delegation model, we’ve come up with this class loader hierarchy in
-CDAP:
+The CDAP class loader hierarchy is based on the parent delegation model as follows:

 .. image:: ../_images/class-loading/class-loading01.png
    :align: center